01

 The Idea

 The groom was a well-known singer, and the plan was to approach the wedding like a documentary rather than traditional coverage.
-We built a narrative around his journey as a prodigy, with the wedding representing a turning point, the closing of one chapter and the beginning of another.
+We built a narrative around his journey as a prodigy, with the wedding representing a turning point.

 To support this idea, we prepared a script and a detailed shot list, planning sequences across different locations.